Matthew Tomkinson (b. 1989) is a writer, composer, and researcher based in Vancouver.

 Working across text, performance, installation, and sound, his artistic practice centres around formalist experimentation, constraint-based composition, and the resonances between disability aesthetics, mad poetics, and perceptual anomalies.

 His debut audiovisual album as Mathoms, The Woe Trumpets (Decaying Spheres), is accompanied by a film presented at Sound Scene Festival (Washington, D.C.) and Chapeltown Picture House (Manchester, U.K.).
-Together with Andy Zuliani, he produces collaborative sound works under the name Magazinist.
+Together with Andy Zuliani, he also produces collaborative sound works under the name Magazinist.

-His compositions for dance, theatre, and film have been presented nationally and internationally at venues and festivals including CBC Gem, the Vancouver International Film Festival, Festival du nouveau cinéma de Montréal, the PuSh Festival, Film at Lincoln Center (New York), VALÈIFF (Madrid), TANZAHOi (Hamburg), and others.
-Recent collaborators and commissions include Ballet BC, Company 605, Raven Spirit Dance, Theatre Replacement, Kinesis Dance, Eric Cheung, Evann Siebens, and the All Bodies Dance Project.
+His compositions for dance, theatre, and film have been presented widely at venues and festivals including CBC Gem, the Vancouver International Film Festival, Festival du nouveau cinéma de Montréal, the PuSh Festival, Film at Lincoln Center (New York), VALÈIFF (Madrid), and TANZAHOi (Hamburg), among many others.
+Recent collaborators and commissions include Ballet BC, Company 605, Raven Spirit Dance, Theatre Replacement, Théâtre la Seizième, Eric Cheung, Evann Siebens, and the All Bodies Dance Project.

 He is the author of oems (Guernica Editions, 2022), Paroxysms (Paper View Books, 2022), For a Long Time (Frog Hollow Press, 2019), and Archaic Torso of Gumby (Gordon Hill Press, 2020, with Geoffrey D. Morrison).
 His shorter writings have appeared in Literary Hub, Minor Literature[s], Full Stop, Exacting Clam, The Ex-Puritan, and elsewhere.